 With support from USAID, we provided week-long mental health training sessions to our team in the Balkh province of Afghanistan, an area hit hard by COVID-19.

-Our team is also tackling gender-based violence by working with community leaders to challenge and discuss longstanding beliefs that deprive women and girls of their human rights.
-Together, we will make progress toward equality!
+Our team is also tackling gender-based violence by working with community leaders to challenge and discuss longstanding beliefs that adversely affect women and girls.

 Climbing Everest to Support our Lifesaving Work Worldwide

 Dr. Michael Paterson deployed with us to help COVID-19 patients in New York City last spring.
 Now, he is taking on a new challenge — climbing Mount Everest.
 And he’s using his climb to raise awareness and funds to get lifesaving care to people in need.
 Meet Dr. Paterson and learn how he is preparing for the climb of a lifetime.

 We love it when people find creative ways to support our work!